Back to All Events

 Who this is for

-Senior practitioners — programme directors, executive leads, evaluators, and strategists — who carry responsibility for navigating complex environments and are finding that their existing frameworks are no longer adequate.
+Senior practitioners — programme directors, executive leads, evaluators, strategists, and network leaders — who are navigating complexity in real time and sensing that older frameworks are no longer adequate to the realities they face.

 Two hours of live conversation — with simulations, a case study, and space for the questions that don't have easy answers.
 A thinking space for practitioners who are ready to sit with difficulty rather than reach for premature answers.